Guardian-Development/NewcastleUniversityDissertation/KafkaInfrastructure/README.md

     - You must store the private ket locally on the machine for Terraform to use it to configure the ec2 instances.

 ## To Run
+1. Run: terraform init
-1. Create a secret.tfvars file in the current directory.
+2. Create a secret.tfvars file in the current directory.
 This should include youe access_key and secret_key for AWS. (format: key = "key_value")
-1. In the current directory: terraform plan (params) -var-file="secret.tfvars"
+3. In the current directory: terraform plan (params) -var-file="secret.tfvars"
-2. terraform apply (params) -var-file="secret.tfvars"
+4. terraform apply (params) -var-file="secret.tfvars"

 ## To Destroy
 1. In the current directory: terraform plan -destroy (params) -var-file="secret.tfvars"